roborew/Simple-Image-Cache/README.md

 ## Simple Image Cache

-Small flask App that processed and caches images from a given URL using Open CV and Redis.
+Small flask App that processes and caches images from a given URL using Open CV and Redis.

 The image can exist either within the chosen image directory configured in the env variables or can be fetched from a remote URL.